HPD: Wife shoots, kills husband after finding him with other woman

 Police say the woman, 49-year-old Debra Davis, somehow found out where her husband was and walked up and an argument ensued.

-The victim, identified as Robin Johnson, was taken to Ben Taub General Hospital where he later died.
+The victim, identified as Rodney Johnson, was taken to Ben Taub General Hospital where he later died.
 The suspect fled, but investigators are working to track her down.

 © 2017 KHOU-TV